 Last, federal hemp legalization will open up banking and other financial services to hemp farmers, sellers, manufacturers, and entrepreneurs that have previously either been prohibited or discouraged due to hemp’s designation as a schedule I drug.
 Access to capital will increase the viability of hemp as a cash crop.
 Hemp legalization is a significant step in the right direction and one that has not received a lot of attention although it has the potential to make a significant economic impact in the coming years if signed into law.

-Nigel Jeffries is an attorney in Charleston.
+Nigel Jeffries is a lawyer in Charleston.